quintanilhar/oat-assessment-api/README.md

-# OAT-X
+# Assessment Api

-`oat-x` is the easist way to manage multiple-choice questions in your assessments.
+The easist way to manage multiple-choice questions in your assessments.

 ## Built With